 Of all the factors we considered when comparing our sample ZIP codes against state averages, school rating was the closest to state averages.
 Many schools scored equal or just 1 or 2 points above state averages.
 However, with 88% of our sample ZIP code schools scoring equal or higher, we consider this check on our list.
 Finally, let’s look at average household income.

 Household income of a neighborhood’s residents is probably the top indicator of a stable and growing area.
 This in in no way is suggesting that lower income areas are not stable and great places to live.
 But neighborhoods with higher average income tend to be able to weather difficult times better than less prosperous areas, as well as having more resources that improve quality of life.
 Higher income allows for more wealth growth and the likelihood that that wealth will be passed down to future generations.

 For the income portion of this analysis, using Census data, we compared sample ZIP code household earnings to state averages.
 With only three of the sample ZIP codes reporting lower than U.S. average household income, we found that 93% of our sample ZIP codes had higher than state household income.
 To put these numbers in perspective, the average income in the states studied is $88,075.
 The blended average household income in the ZIP code sample was $135,568.
 That represents a 54% average higher income for our sample ZIP codes than corresponding state averages.

-Once again, our sample ZIP codes, containing a gym offering daycare amenities, score higher than state averages.
+Once again, our sample ZIP codes, containing a gym offering childcare amenities, score higher than state averages.
 Check that off the list.
 We are five for five!

 1 Rocket Homes Real Estate LLC and Rocket Mortgage are separate operating subsidiaries of Rock Holdings Inc. Each company is a separate legal entity operated and managed through its own management and governance structure as required by its state of incorporation, and applicable legal and regulatory requirements.